vs4dhak/RNN_Signal_Modeler/README.md

-# RNN_Signal_Modeler
+# Recurrent Neural Network Signal Modeler
-A General Purpose Signal Modeler built using Tensorflow Recurrent Neural Networks
+A General Purpose Signal Modeler built using the Tensorflow Recurrent Neural Network module

 # Instructions
 1) Define the signal which you would like to model in data_generator.py on line 25